The Weather Station: History

 The band's fifth album Ignorance was released worldwide on Fat Possum Records on 5 February 2021 and a small part (digital or vinyl only) on Next Door Records in Canada.
 The ten tracks were recorded with two percussionists, a saxophonist and a flutist, plus bass, keys, and guitar.
 Songwriter Tamara Lindeman wrote and produced all the songs.
 The album's theme is based on Lindeman's contemplation of the global climate crisis.
 Lindeman explained album's title in an NPR interview as "about this process of moving through denial into understanding".
-It was shortlisted for the 2021 Polaris Music Prize.
+It was shortlisted for the 2021 Polaris Music Prize and nominated for a 2022 Juno Award.

 On March 4, 2022, the band released their sixth album, How Is It That I Should Look at the Stars, also through Fat Possum.
 The album consists of ten songs written simultaneously with those on Ignorance but deemed too dissimilar to be included on that album; Lindeman called the album "the moon to Ignorance's sun".
 The album was recorded in March 2020 in Toronto.
+It was nominated for a 2023 Juno Award.

+The Weather Station's seventh album, Humanhood, was released everywhere on January 17th, 2025.